ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 * Imputation Class
 * Final Target Variable - Numeric
 * Imputation Marker - String
-* Forward Link - Numeric
-* Backward Link - Numeric
-* Construction Link - Numeric

 These fields must have the same types as their counterparts in the Input and Output records.

+If weighted imputation is being implemented, then the back data should include the necessary periods for the specified time lag (e.g., the previous year) to allow this.

+The back data for weighting should also contain:

+* Unweighted Forward Link - Numeric
+* Unweighted Backward Link - Numeric
+* Unweighted Construction Link - Numeric

+These fields must jabe the same types as their weighted counterparts in the Output records.

 ## 6.0 Method